 I was actually really pleased to work on one of these classic disc spinners again.
 The Marantz players were all very similar across the CD-63 – CD-67 range and the SE and KI Signature models really only brought parts quality improvements in key areas, rather than different circuit layout.
-This range of players are all very serviceable and upgradable, using some quality replacement parts in critical areas.
+This range of players is all very serviceable and upgradeable, using some quality replacement parts in critical areas.

 Anyway, this player’s laser lens was dirty and the output power was down slightly on what it should be.
-This resulted in initial focus not being achieved at every load, hence the failure to read the TOC with some discs.
+This resulted in the initial focus not being achieved at every load, hence the failure to read the TOC with some discs.
 Standard practice here is to measure the laser’s output power and adjust if possible to bring the emission back into line.
 I also always lubricate the sled mechanism, loader, check rubber belts and replace where required and generally clean and tweak players when I have them on my bench.

-It is worth mantioning a couple of points about laser output.
+It is worth mentioning a couple of points about laser output.
 The power output or energy the laser diode emits will decrease linearly over time.
 This is normal and to be expected and the standard method for resolving this is to replace the laser assembly, a fairly straightforward process.
-Sometimes a small adjustment of laser power output can considerable extend the service life of the laser, but the laser’s output power must be measured, to ensure the diode does not overheat and burn out.
+Sometimes a small adjustment of laser power output can considerably extend the service life of the laser, but the laser’s output power must be measured, to ensure the diode does not overheat and burn out.